SherylHYX/AUROC-vs-AUPRC/README.md

 Sheryl's data set is diabetes.csv, and the competition is from https://www.kaggle.com/uciml/pima-indians-diabetes-database/kernels?sortBy=voteCount&group=everyone&pageSize=20&datasetId=228&outputType=all&turbolinks%5BrestorationIdentifier%5D=26144c10-5644-4852-b3c4-50264072b98a

+A useful guide for choosing ML evaluation metrics can be found in the file how-to-choose-right-metric-for-evaluating-ml-model.ipynb.

 ### Random Guess Classifier Analysis

 The diabetes dataset has a total of 768 samples,  268 of which have positive labels, accounting for a percentage of around 35%.
 The dimension of the inputs is 8.